mrpep/Acountref-v-1.1/README.md

 # Acountref-v-1.1
 Acountref is a MATLAB software designed for the processing of acoustic measurements in a room.
 Room acoustic parameters such as T30, C50, and many more (including Ando parameters) are obtained for every measured position and a mapping is created.
 This software was developed by Leonardo Pepino in order to accelerate the processing of acoustic measurements as it takes a long time in commercial softwares to analyze many audios and organisate the data.
 Acoustics measurements of this type are performed in the subject Instrumentos y Mediciones Acústicas of the career Ingenieria en Sonido at UNTref university (Argentina).

+Note: Reccomended screen resolution for running this application is 1600 x 900.
+If Graphical interface components are not shown clearly, please test with different screen resolutions.

 Instructions:

 Executing GUI_Main.m opens a graphical user interface.
 Follow these steps: